 Putting the Salt and Limes in the Jar

-Then I cut all of the limes and start layering them in the sterilized quart jar.
+Then I cut all of the limes and started layering them in the sterilized quart jar.
 I use regular limes, and this time when I did it, the limes were on the small-ish size, and I cut each one into 6 slices.

 As I get a layer of lime slices in the jar, I put some kosher salt over them.
 You want to be generous with the salt, as that is what makes this process work – but you also don’t want to kill it.
-For the full quart, I probably used 1/2 cup of the kosher salt total?
+For the full quart, I probably used 1/2 cup of the kosher salt total.
 Somewhere around there.
 (HA!)

-As you start layering the lime slices and salt, you want to smash the limes down with something (back of a wooden spoon, something like that), and try to distribute the salt.
+As you start layering the lime slices and salt, you want to smash the limes down with something (the back of a wooden spoon, something like that), and try to distribute the salt.
 They will start making their own juice, with the goal being when you get to the top of the jar there will be enough juice made to cover the limes completely.
 (If there isn’t, you can add bottled lime juice.
 I’m partial to this key lime juice!)
 This time, I didn’t have to do that – but I have had to in past batches.
 It just depends on your limes I guess.

 The Salt Preserving Process

-You want to check it every 5-6 days and it doesn’t hurt to shake the jar etc. to keep that salt distributing.
+You want to check it every 5-6 days and it doesn’t hurt to shake the jar etc. to keep that salt distributed.
 Take the glass weight out and then do this.
 Replace weight when done.
 Be careful that your hands and any utensils you use during this process are clean.

 Ta-Da!
 Salt-Preserved Limes!

-The new batch of salt preserved limes in the jarIt seems to take about a month for them to be done, you can tell because they will change color and look kind of milky/cloudy and a different color green than when they are fresh.
+It seems to take about a month for them to be done, you can tell because they will change color and look kind of milky/cloudy and a different color green than when they are fresh.
 When they are done, put them in the fridge.
 They will stay fine in the refrigerator for up to a year or so if they last that long!

 We primarily use them in drinks, they make the very best margarita you will ever have.
 I promise!
 We also use them in cooking, they are amazing in guacamole.
 A word of caution: they end up being really salty and briny when they are done.
 In other words, a little bit goes a long way … but we use a whole slice per margarita.

 Food in Jars also has a great compilation of other ways you can use your salt-preserved citrus.
-It is a great time of year to get a jar of these going since lime is such a good flavor on so many grilled things in the summer etc. I hope you enjoy!
+It is a great time of year to get a jar of these going since lime is such a good flavor on so many grilled things in the summer etc. I hope you enjoy it!

-1. I’m wondering if I did something wrong with my lemon and limes.
+I’m wondering if I did something wrong with my lemon and limes.
 I layered, salted, layered salted then put the lid on the jars and put them on a shed sled in the garage about 3 months ago.
 I washed the lids and jars so they were clean but the lid is beveled.
 Is that okay?
 Do I need to throw them away?

-1. Hi Linda!
+Hi Linda!
 I’m not sure what you mean when you say the lid is beveled.
 Usually after I start mine, I check them every few days to make sure everything is submerged under the weight and covered in juice.
 If it goes dry, you can add more salt and juice during this time.
 The limes (or lemons) should be fully salt-preserved within a month or so, and at that point the weight can be removed and they can be stored in the fridge for up to a year.
 If you’ve had them in the garage for 3 months without checking on them, I can’t say for sure if they are okay or not.
 They should smell like salt and citrus and look a bit brownish green or yellow, with the juice being kind of thickened and salty.
 I hope that helps!

-1. Hi Richard!
+Hi Richard!
 Yes, it essentially is fermenting, with a really high salt content.
 They are one of our favorite things to keep in the fridge!

-2. I’ve been preserving lemons for a few years now and I’m obsessed!
+I’ve been preserving lemons for a few years now and I’m obsessed!
 Ready to try limes, and going to do your method of slice, salt, smash, leave on counter, then refrigerate.
 Pretty similar to the lemons, but I’ve never tried a preserved lime!
 I’ll let you know how they turn out 🙂